rubyhumblejones/OOPportfolioTemplate/README.md

 **2 Data and Expressions**\
 **committed by 19th February**\
 1 Table of Student Grades  -- to do\
-2 Computing Averages       --
+2 Computing Averages       -- \
-3 Miles to Kilometers      -- to do\
+3 Miles to Kilometers      -- \
-4 Square Calculation       -- to do\
+4 Square Calculation       -- \
-5 Fraction -- to do        -- to do
+5 Fraction -- to do        -- \

 **3 Selection and Iteration**\
 **committed by 26th February**\